 The Keychron K2 can be used in wired or Bluetooth mode.
 The keyboard uses Bluetooth 5.0, which improves connection stability and prolongs the battery life.
 Supported platforms include Windows, Mac OS, iOS, and Android, selectable by the button on the left side.
 In wired mode, the keyboard functions great, without noticeable lag and with zero stutters.

-When in Bluetooth mode we didn’t notice stuttering while typing or playing slower-paced games.
-When playing CoD: Modern Warfare, however, we experienced a couple of laggy key presses but nothing that would affect the gaming experience.
+When in Bluetooth mode, we didn’t notice stuttering while typing or playing slower-paced games.
+However, when playing CoD: Modern Warfare, we experienced a couple of laggy key presses but nothing that would affect the gaming experience.
 That said, we recommend using the keyboard in wired mode when playing fast-paced multiplayer games.

-What we also recommend is turning off the auto-sleep mode, which turns the keyboard off after being idle for 10 minutes to conserve battery.
-The thing is, turning the keyboard back on takes a second or two, which isn’t great when you want to quickly pause a YouTube video.
+We also recommend turning off the auto-sleep mode, which turns the keyboard off after being idle for 10 minutes to conserve the battery.
+The thing is, turning the keyboard back on takes a second or two, which isn’t great when you want to pause a YouTube video quickly.
 It’s not very laggy, but it’s laggy enough to be annoying.

 The battery inside the keyboard is a chunky one.
-With 4000mAh, it can provide up to 240 hours of usage, per Keychron.
+With 4000mAh, it can provide up to 240 hours of usage per Keychron.
 Real-life experience confirms the advertised battery life.
-We got 11 days of usage without backlighting and about five and a half days with the backlighting turned to level 2.
+We got 11 days of use without backlighting and about five and a half days with the backlighting turned to level 2.
 And that’s with the auto rest mode off.
 Overall, excellent battery life.

-The keyboard’s not too tall when combined with the default keycaps (OEM profile) so you probably won’t need a wrist rest.
-Now, if you plan to use this keyboard for long gaming sessions (2 hour plus) we recommend getting a wrist rest since holding the WASD keys non-stop for hours can put a lot of strain on your wrist.
-If you plan on replacing the keycaps do note that picking a tall profile, like the SA profile we’re using, does require a wrist rest.
-Without one, the keys are simply too tall and will cause wrist strain even after just half an hour of typing or gaming.
+When combined with the default keycaps (OEM profile), the keyboard’s not too tall, so you probably won’t need a wrist rest.
+Now, if you plan to use this keyboard for long gaming sessions (2 hours plus), we recommend getting a wrist rest since holding the WASD keys non-stop for hours can put a lot of strain on your wrist.
+If you plan to replace the keycaps, do note that picking a tall profile, like the SA profile, requires a wrist rest.
+Without one, the keys are too tall and will cause wrist strain even after just half an hour of typing or gaming.

 Overall, the typing experience is mostly great.
 Default OEM keycaps are excellent both for typing and gaming.
 The angled case provides pretty good ergonomics and doesn’t require a wrist rest.
 Gamers should get a wrist rest though.
-The upper left group of keys is a bit pingy when pressed but that could only be present on our unit.
+The upper left group of keys is a bit pingy when pressed, but that could only be present in our unit.

-At the end of the day, the Keychron K2 Hot-Swappable is one of the best deals on the hot swappable mechanical keyboard market at the moment.
+The Keychron K2 Hot-Swappable is one of the best deals on the hot-swappable mechanical keyboard market at the moment.
 The plastic bezel and white backlighting version costs only $79, which is a great price for a hot-swappable keyboard.
 If you want aluminum sides and RGB backlighting, you’ll have to pay $99, which is still a solid price for a hot-swappable 75% keyboard.